- slide 1 of 4

 Expected Monetary Value Example for Project Risk Management

-- Project Risks 1 - Weather: There is a 25% chance of excessive snow fall that’ll delay the construction for two weeks which will, in turn, cost the project $80,000.
+- Project Risks 1 - Weather: There is a 25 percent chance of excessive snow fall that’ll delay the construction for two weeks which will, in turn, cost the project $80,000.

-- Project Risks 2 - Cost of Construction Material: There is a 10% probability of the price of construction material dropping, which will save the project $100,000.
+- Project Risks 2 - Cost of Construction Material: There is a 10 percent probability of the price of construction material dropping, which will save the project $100,000.

-- Project Risks 3 - Labor Turmoil: There is a 5% probability of construction coming to a halt if the workers go on strike.
+- Project Risks 3 - Labor Turmoil: There is a 5 percent probability of construction coming to a halt if the workers go on strike.
 The impact would lead to a loss of $150,000.
-Note that in some parts of the world where unions are strong, strikes are very common and hence would have a higher probability.
+Consider your industry and geographic area to determine whether this risk would have a higher probability.

 Note: Regardless of the type of project, the golden rules of project risk management do not change.
 Hence, though this example is from the construction industry, the theory is applicable to other industries, such as software development and manufacturing.